 Should students wish to appeal decisions relating to these policies, including their grade in a course, they should begin by raising their concerns with their class instructor/professor.
 Concerns that cannot be addressed by their instructor/professor, or appeals of decisions made by their instructor/professor, should be directed to the Institute for Academic Outreach at firstname.lastname@example.org or 660-785-5384.
 If the appeal is more appropriately handled by another support office of Truman State University, the Institute will help direct the student to the office or individual with whom they need to communicate.

-The Institute for Academic Outreach is open to field questions from 8 am – 5 pm, Monday-Friday, except during published University holidays.
+The Institute for Academic Outreach is open to answer questions from 8 am – 5 pm, Monday-Friday, except during University Holidays.
 After hours inquiries can be left on voicemail or emailed to the address indicated above for follow-up the next business day.
-The IT Service Center is available to handle questions related to network access, passwords, and the Blackboard learning management system during regular operating hours of Pickler Memorial Library, which includes many late evenings and weekend hours.
+The IT Service Center is available to handle questions related to network access, passwords, and the Brightspace learning management system during regular operating hours of Pickler Memorial Library, which includes many late evenings and weekend hours.

 We look forward to helping all students have a successful learning experience.